Inputs to qdsim

 Various methods of simulation are supported:

-- Path Integral Methods based on Feynman-Vernon Influence Functional[1]:
+- Path Integral Methods using Feynman-Vernon Influence Functional[1]:

 - Hierarchical Equations of Motion (HEOM) [7]